 - Hold a bachelor's or doctorate of pharmacy degree

 - Successfully complete the Pharmacy Examining Board of Canada's Qualifying Examination — Part I and Part II

 - Demonstrate language proficiency

 Scope of practice

+Pharmacists are taking on expanded roles and are increasingly being recognized as the medication management experts of the health care teami.
 As drug therapy experts, Canadian pharmacists use their knowledge and skills when providing patient care.
 They may make recommendations or adapt prescriptions to manage drug interactions or side effects and to ensure the best drug, dose, regimen and formulation for a particular patient.
 They may also renew prescriptions, prescribe new medications or administer medications in certain situations.
 The exact scope of practice may differ by province or territory.